prat1950/prat1950/README.md

 **What I'm Learning Right Now:**:
 - Front-End Development with ReactJS
-- Back-End Development with Django and ReactJS
+- Back-End Development with Django and Postgres SQL

  **My interests:**:
 - Web Development with ReactJS and Django